Primary alcohol

 A primary alcohol is an alcohol in which the hydroxy group is bonded to a primary carbon atom.
 It can also be defined as a molecule containing a “–CH2OH” group.

 In contrast, a secondary alcohol has a formula “–CHROH” and a tertiary alcohol has a formula “–CR2OH”, where “R” indicates a carbon-containing group.

-Examples of primary alcohols include ethanol and 1-butanol.
+Examples of primary alcohols include ethanol, 1-propanol, and 1-butanol.

-Methanol is also generally regarded as a primary alcohol, including the 1911 edition of the Encyclopædia Britannica,.
+Methanol is also generally regarded as a primary alcohol, including by the 1911 edition of the Encyclopædia Britannica.